GeorgSommerer/Bioinformatics-Projects/wgs_nt/README.md

 # NEXT STEPS
 There are four main steps that can be taken from here on:
-    1. Verify the severity of the found mutations (see S:\Metzger Lab Common\Presentations\georg_sommerer_wgs_nt_presentation.pptx) by inducing them in vitro in organoids
+1. Verify the severity of the found mutations by inducing them in vitro in organoids
 2. Verify the efficacy of the WGS-NT pipeline.
 This can be done by running the entire pipeline on WGS or WES of patients where both the disease and the genetic cause is known, or by taking single mutations (e.g. from ClinVar) that are known to cause diseases and creating a var_seq with only this mutation induced.
-This has been tried on WES from a patient with Leigh Syndrome (SRR11567769), where the relevant mutation was 8993T>G in chrM (MT-ATP6); if the single N in the mitochondrial chromosome of hg38 is replaced by any nucleotide (so that chrM is not skipped), then the lowest Cosine Similarity is only 0.076, which is way too high to stand out.
+	- This has been tried on WES from a patient with Leigh Syndrome (SRR11567769), where the relevant mutation was 8993T>G in chrM (MT-ATP6); if the single N in the mitochondrial chromosome of hg38 is replaced by any nucleotide (so that chrM is not skipped), then the lowest Cosine Similarity is only 0.076, which is way too high to stand out.
 Therefore, it is possible that the WGS-NT does not recognize significant SNPs, but only significant Indels (which has to be tested with another dataset).
-    3. If the WGS-NT pipline has been found to recognize severe mutations, then run it on other patients (e.g. the other pairs of siblings).
+4. If the WGS-NT pipline has been found to recognize severe mutations, then run it on other patients (e.g. the other pairs of siblings).
-    4. Modify the code to address shortcomings:
+5. Modify the code to address shortcomings:
-        4.1.
-Regions that contain an N are ignored.
+   1. Regions that contain an N are ignored.
 This is because if due to an indel the number of N between var_seq and ref_seq are different, the number of scores generated would become different and can not be compared.
-        4.2.
-It is relatively common (in 2% of entries in the .vcf file) that two different variants (on for each chromosome) exists.
+   2. It is relatively common (in 2% of entries in the .vcf file) that two different variants (on for each chromosome) exists.
 In this case, the var_seq is created by only inserting the first of these variants; the second one is currently completely ignored.
    4.3.
 Currently, a score is generated for each 6-mer and the lowest 6-mers are collected.
 Meanwhile, it might be better to instead (as the original paper suggests) average the cosine similarities for each region and then compare these averages.
 In this case, the average of cosine similarities other than 1 (or close to 1) should probably be calculated.
 The reason is that most scores before the first indel are mostly 1 (see the low_score_plots), meaning that generally, the later the first indel comes or the smaller the region is, the larger the proportion of cosine similarities close to 1 becomes, which is caused simply by the design of the regions and not due to any biological reason.